ManticoreGamesInc/platform-documentation/src/getting_started/publishing_checklist.md

 - [x] **Players can access every space they need to play the game**
 - [x] **Players cannot go places that are not part of the game.**
 - [x] **There are no parts of the map where players can accidentally get trapped.**
-- [x] Players can clearly distinguish where they are able to go.
+- [x] Players can clearly distinguish where they can go.
 - [x] *Different areas of the map offer different experiences.*
 - [x] *Places players cannot go still look interesting and support the feeling of the game*